basilegithub/Multiple-Polynomial-Quadratic-Sieve-C/README.txt

 Here are the next steps:

-- I still have to implement one last feature : adding block Lanczos algorithm for the linear algebra.
+- Some final cleaning has to be done.

 - Finally, implement the GNFS algorithm in C.